declanoller/declanoller.github.io/_posts/2018-06-25-motion-detection-with-the-raspberry-pi-part-1.md

 So, on the docket for next time:

 - Fix the sending thing to do in parallel
-- Make monitoring program on other side that adds the files, etc to a CSV file to be analyzed with pandasDo statistics with traffic (car and human)?
+- Make monitoring program on other side that adds the files, etc to a CSV file to be analyzed with pandas

+Do statistics with traffic (car and human)?

 - Use keras with CIFAR datasets to figure out if detected object is car, person, etc
 - Attach lens to get better view of cars
 - Make rain shield with PVC pipe so I can leave it out for days or weeks